richlamdev/ansible-misc/README.md

 -b, --become                                  run operations with become (does not imply password prompting)\
 -K, --ask-become-pass                         ask for privilege escalation password\
 -k, --ask-pass                                ask for connection password

+-k, --ask-pass is not required if using SSH keys